jmkeyes/drivel/README.md

     end

     subscription do |message|
-      # ???
+      # Handle subscription messages like Blather would.
     end

     command 'ping' do |message|
-      reply 'pong', to: message
+      respond message, 'pong'
     end

-    command 'join :conference' do |message, conference|
+    command 'join :conference' do |message, params|
-      reply "I'm afraid I can't do that.", to: message and halt unless authorized? join conference
+      respond message, "I'm afraid I can't do that." and halt unless authorized?(message) join params[:conference]
     end

-    command 'leave :conference' do |message, conference|
+    command 'leave :conference' do |message, params|
-      reply "I'm afraid I can't do that.", to: message and halt unless authorized? leave conference
+      respond message, "I'm afraid I can't do that." and halt unless authorized?(message) leave params[:conference]
     end

-    recognize 'What is love?', in: 'offtopic' do |message|
+    recognize 'What is love?' do |message|
-      reply "Baby don't hurt me no more.", to: message end
+      respond message, "Baby don't hurt me no more." end

 ## Contributing